ositaka/soul-healing-decapcms/data/page/home.md

       finding its way to where it can serve you best.
 After the session, if you wish to share it discuss your experience, he is here to listen with open heart-but the choice is always yours.
-    title: No Words Needed, Only Presence
+    title: A Space of Possibilities, Not Promises
   - type: text_image
     section_type: text_image
     image_position: Left